rggstudio/family-circle-app/familycircledocumentation.md

 **Project Name:** Family Circle

 **Description:**
-Family Circle is a web application designed to help families—both immediate and extended—connect and stay updated on each other's lives.
+Family Circle is a React Native app designed to help families—both immediate and extended—connect and stay updated on each other's lives.
 It serves as a central hub for sharing family news, events, photos, and messages.
 The app is optimized for mobile web devices, ensuring a seamless experience on smartphones.

 **Goals & Target Audience:**
 - **Goal:** Connect families through a centralized platform where they can share updates, communicate, and manage family events and tasks.